What is the difference between Club Sports and Intramural Sports?

 Are any tournaments held at ECU?

 Yes.
 We hold several tournaments each year.
 With the addition of NRC, our opportunities to host tournaments has increased.
-This past season we hosted tournaments in the sports of frisbee, lacrosse, field hockey, volleyball, fencing, etc.
+In the past we have hosted tournaments in the sports of ultimate, basketball, lacrosse, field hockey, volleyball, fencing, etc.

 Is experience needed?